Tips on Meeting New People

 “Affair with the Divine” is the memoir ebook you can download here.
 It tells the story of what happened and how and why it happened when I opened myself up to raising my perceptions.

 I take the psychic, spiritual side of my life seriously, but sometimes I forget to “ground myself” while I’m “lifting myself up” by attracting new experiences.
 (The blog before this one is about positive attraction.)
 Maybe this page will help you consider how to protect yourself from wasting your time on people who want to take your positive energy away.
-They seem to want to be your friend or your significant other.
-What about you?
-Maybe, like me, you’ve been burned in the past by someone you thought you knew well?
+Or worse.

 There is a lot of information coming out about the good number of Narcissists out there.
 Their confused reality has been more clearly recognized and defined in the past few years.
 They are very talented con-artists like the man I met; they can instantly size you up and turn themselves into a person who seems perfect, who can provide you with what you’ve always wanted.
 It may be too good to be true.
 He or she will completely change as soon as you’re “hooked.”
 A Narcissist’s agenda is to create a close relationship so they can brainwash you, eventually destroy you.
 And we cannot change them.
 They’re too far gone and sadly, will probably never change.